bryon-czoch/system/README.md

 A Bash script for setting up a development enviroment on your computer.

-Assumes that you have installed Ubuntu 11.04 - the Natty Narwhal.
+Assumes that you have installed Ubuntu 12.04 (Precise Pangolin).

 ## Usage